Academic quarter (year division): Background and trends

 In the United States, quarters typically comprise 10 weeks of class instruction, although they have historically ranged from eight to 13 weeks.
 Academic quarters first came into existence as such when William Rainey Harper organized the University of Chicago on behalf of John D. Rockefeller in 1891.
 Harper decided to keep the school in session year-round and divide it into four terms instead of the then-traditional two.

 Of the four traditional academic calendars (semester, quarter, trimester, and 4-1-4), the semester calendar is used the most widely, at over 60% of U.S. higher learning institutions, with fewer than 20% using the quarter system.
 This number has stayed fairly constant since 1930, when 75% of U.S. institutions surveyed indicated they used a semester plan, with 22% on the quarter system.

 During the 1960s, a number of U.S. state university systems made a switch from a semester to quarter system, typically in an attempt to accommodate the large number of post-war "baby boom" students who had reached college age (sometimes called the "Tidal Wave I enrollment boom").
-A prominent example of this trend was the University of California system.
+A prominent example of this trend was the University of California system, which moved to a quarter system in 1966.
 Since then, UC Berkeley switched back to semesters in 1983, the new UC Merced branch opened with the semester system, and some UC professional schools have switched back to semesters at various points.
 In 2020, UC San Diego considered a switch to the semester system as well.
 At various points since the 1960s, committees have been established and official discussions have taken place within the UC system to discuss a systemwide switch back to the semester system.

 In recent years, a number of higher education institutions have considered or approved a switch to a semester system.
 The University System of Ohio, which includes Ohio State University, Ohio University, and the University of Cincinnati, converted to the semester system in 2012 to better align with other public and private institutions in the state, among other reasons.
 Individual schools have also switched, like Georgia Tech in 1999.
 Rochester Institute of Technology converted to semesters in Fall 2013, although the decision was highly controversial, overriding a student vote to remain with quarters.
 Other institutions and systems that have switched include California State University, Los Angeles, Auburn University, the University of Minnesota system, the Utah State system, and Northeastern University.
 Southern Oregon University was required to study a switch to the semester system as part of state legislation on a possible merger with the University of Oregon.